vippsas/vipps-developers/vipps-api-lifecycle.md

 ### Major version

-A major version is officially supported until the date where it is deprecated.
+A major version is officially supported until the date when is becomes deprecated.
-See "Notice of deprecation".
+See [Notice of deprecation](#notice-of-deprecation) for more information about the deprecation process.

 ### Minor version